verb (bets, betting; past and past participle bet or betted)

-- 1 [no object] Risk something, usually a sum of money, against someone else’s on the basis of the outcome of a future event, such as the result of a race or game: betting on horses [with clause]: I would be prepared to bet that what he really wanted was to settle down [with object]: most people would bet their life savings on this prospectMore example sentences
+- 1 [no object] Risk a sum of money or valued item against someone else’s on the basis of the outcome of an unpredictable event such as a race or game: he bet on baseball games [with clause]: I would be prepared to bet that he wanted to leave [with object]: most people would bet their life savings on the prospectMore example sentences

 - The losing trialist also scored a hefty reward, from betting on himself to win his heat and se mi-final as well as from the money he was allowed to bet on the race winner at long odds.